-CLEAT’s staff is comprised of former law enforcement officers and professionals with extensive experience in litigation and criminal justice processes.
+CLEAT’s staff comprises current/former law enforcement officers and professionals with extensive experience in litigation and criminal justice processes.

 Current or Former Law Enforcement